 ORGANIC, VEGAN, NO ALCOHOL

-MUST HAVE: Drinks, going booze free here means to savour creative liquid flavours in house-made infusions, fragrant low-calorie sparkling rose water and other fruit and herb cordials; Californication; the mostly raw desserts with superfoods like chocolate or açai berries.
+MUST HAVE: Drinks.
+Going booze-free at Redemption is about savouring creative flavours in house-made infusions; fragrant, low-calorie sparkling rose water and other fruit and herb cordials.
+‘Californication’.
+The raw desserts with superfoods like chocolate or açai.

 320 Old St, London EC1V 9DR, UK